FamilyTreesNet/szewczyk/README.md

 <img src="img/katarzyna-and-virginia.jpg">

 Katarzyna and her daughter Virginia at their Detroit home on Virginia Park, 1973 or 1974.
-Katarzyna and Ignacy lived with their daughter Virginia and her husband Eugene [Macks](../macks) in a single level duplex.
+Katarzyna and Ignacy lived with their daughter Virginia and her husband Eugene [Macks](../macks) in a single-level duplex.

 [Edit on GitHub](https://github.com/FamilyTreesNet/szewczyk)